 Acknowledge the loss of control they feel

 When prospective parents have come through infertility, they have likely already dealt with the shattering of their illusions of control.
-Fully embracing adoption as an alternative family-building method will require them to step deeper into surrendering any sense of control to which they might still be clinging.
+Fully embracing adoption as an alternative family-building method will require them to surrender any sense of control they might still be clinging to.

 Normalize the ebbs and flows of infertility grief

-The prospective parents with whom you work will likely already know this, but it’s important to remind them that adoption does not cure their infertility.
+The prospective parents you work with will likely already know this, but it’s important to remind them that adoption does not cure their infertility.
 Adoption makes them a parent; it won’t make their grief disappear.
-What they might not know, or expect, is that their infertility grief might rise in different ages and stages of parenting their adopted child.
+They might not know or expect that their infertility grief might rise in different ages and stages of parenting their adopted child.

 Just as an adopted child faces his losses differently as he develops new levels of understanding in his adoption story, parents will also experience their losses differently through the stages of parenting.
 It’s normal, and if they expect it, they can also prepare for the supports they need to cope and process it.
 Seeking the support of a mental health professional is excellent wisdom across all the stages of adoptive parenting.

-Encourage them to process the grief in relationship with others
+Encourage them to process the grief in relationships with others

 Hopeful adoptive parents will also find a significant advantage in being connected to other adoptive parents who have struggled through infertility and are willing to share their experiences and thoughts.
 Online and in-person support groups, whether through your agency’s services or from other reputable organizations, can be a remarkable tool for self-examination and peer support while they learn.
 CreatingaFamily.org has an excellent online support group that includes all members of the adoption constellation and provides peer support through the many different stages of the adoption process.